 - An employer has an obligation under the General Duty Clause, Section 5(a)(1) to keep the workplace free from recognized serious hazards.
 This includes hazards related to ergonomics.

-- OSHA can cite for ergonomic hazards under the General Duty Clause and encourages employers where implement ergonomics programs to minimize exposure to ergonomic hazards and minimize injury.
+- OSHA can cite for ergonomic hazards under the General Duty Clause and encourages employers to implement effective programs or other measures to reduce ergonomic hazards and associated musculoskeletal disorders (MSDs).